kormax/apple-enhanced-contactless-polling/README.md

 It defines a custom data frame that a contactless reader has to transmit during the polling sequence, providing an end device with contextual info about the reader field, allowing it to decide if it wants to resolve routing to a particular applet or system feature even before any back and forth communication starts.

 This extension:
-- Helps to make sure that end device will only start communication with the reader if it has something useful to do with it, avoiding error beeps and card clashing;
+- Helps to make sure that end device will only start communication with the reader if it has something useful to do with it, avoiding error beeps and card clash;
 - Increases privacy and security as it complicates brute force scanning for available passes on the device in a single tap.
 - Allows automatic usage of non ISO7816-compliant passes:
   * DESFire in native mode and on card-level instead of app-level;
-  * Passes without application id: Mifare Plus, Ultralight, Classic etc.
+  * Passes without application id (Mifare Plus in some cases).
 - Helps with conflict resolution when there are multiple passes with the same ISO7816 AID:
   * Allows to differentiate between Gymkit and ISO18013 even though both use NDEF AID for BLE handover.
-  * Resolves routing issues between access credentials from same system manufacturer (HID, AssaAbloy, WaveLynx, Brio etc) even if they use the same AIDs.
+  * Resolves routing issues between access credentials from same system manufacturer (HID, AssaAbloy, WaveLynx, Brivo, Kisi, etc.) even if they use the same AIDs.
 - May serve as a form of NFC DRM, requiring reader manufacturers to pay licensing fees in order to be able to use this feature and provide better experience for Apple users.

 <sub>ECP is also sometimes referred to as Enhanced Contactless Protocol.
 For explanation, look into [extras](#enhanced-contactless-protocol) section</sub>